Quarterly Newsletter

 CURRENT PEACE OFFICER CERTIFICATION AND DECERTIFICATION STATISTICS

-The below statistics include a brief summary of total Agency Misconduct Reports (AMR), case volume, and the top three allegations as of June 10, 2025.
+The statistics below include a brief summary of total Agency Misconduct Reports (AMR), case volume, and the top three allegations as of June 16, 2026.
 For further statistics, please visit the POST Data Warehouse.

 CURRENT CERTIFICATION ACTION STATISTICS